yklcs/log/feedforward-gaussian-splatting/index.md

 ```

 The motivation for Feedforward Gaussian Splatting follows from the usual advantages that deep learning has over classical machine learning.
+The original 3D Gaussian Splatting approach must be optimized per scene.
-Using a neural network lets the model to learn priors from large-scale datasets.
+In contrast, using a neural network lets the model to learn priors from large-scale datasets.
 This allows Feedforward Gaussian Splatting models to work on sparse views and generalize between scenes.
-The original 3D Gaussian Splatting approach, in contrast, must be optimized per scene.

 ## Problem definition